benyell/langchain-bot/readme.md

 Here is the Deployed Applicatioon: http://langchain-bot-alb-177873306.us-east-2.elb.amazonaws.com/

+Try these Queries:

+1. What is the time in Greece?
+2. What is the weather in India and Dubai?
+Give me the latest news of these places.
+3. What is 2*2?

 The Application uses the OpenAI LLM and builds an agent to perform Websearch (SerpAPI) and Mathematical operations.

 ## Key Features